erico-greg/trasfer_raw_images/README.md

 # trasfer_raw_images
 Script for moving raw photo files to .jpg files directory after the selection of the good .jpg pictures.

-* Step one:
-    Separete raw and .jpg files in
+1. Separete raw and .jpg files in differente directories:
-    differente directories:

     | File Type | Dir.
 Name |
     | --------- | --------- |
     |  .jpg     |  'Fotos'  |
     |   raw     |   'raw'   |

-* Step two:
-    Select the best images on .jpg
+2. Select the best images on .jpg directory
-    directory

-* Step three:
-    Run script
+3. Run script

-* Step four:
-    Feel Free for moving files to
-    the most convenient location
+4. Feel Free for moving files to the most convenient location

-* Step five:
-    Have fun with the time saved ;D
+5. Have fun with the time saved ;D